VatsalBabel/AutoEncoders-vs-PCA/README.md

 # AutoEncoders vs PCA

-This project has been created to demostrate results for dimensionality reduction using 2 different techniques i.e. AutoEncoders and PCA.
+This project has been created to demostrate results for dimensionality reduction using 2 different techniques i.e. AutoEncoders and PCA on a random small Agile dataset.